 Experience & Highlights:

-- Represented heirs to one of the most prominent families in Dallas in a contested probate of an estate worth more than $100 million.
+- Represented heirs to one of the most prominent families in Dallas in a contested probate dispute regarding the deed to a Texas ranch in an estate worth more than $100 million.

-- Obtained a dismissal on behalf of a Texas dealership of claims in excess of $1 million asserted by one of the world’s largest automobile manufacturers and distributors.
+- Obtained a dismissal on behalf of a Texas dealership of claims in excess of $1 million asserted by one of the world’s largest automobile manufacturers and distributors for a dealer incentive program.

 - Represented a leading international product manufacturer and online retailer to successfully resolve claims by its distributor in excess of $1 million and establish a trade route to the Dubai and Middle East markets.